toledompm/devops-culture/data_quality_governance/README.md

 ## Why?

-Our amount of data grows exponentially and that is why we prioritize data security, productivity in generating business information and maintaining data and our organizational culture with good practices.
+Our amount of data grows exponentially and that is why to prioritize data security, productivity in generating business information and maintaining data and our organizational culture with good practices.

 ## Benefits

 Our benefits are a better decision-making, this applies to both bussiness process and for development facilities, being sure that decision will be based on the right data.
-We also have better data quality to developers spend less time looking up the names of tables, views, and columns.
+And have better data quality to developers spend less time looking up the names of tables, views, and columns.

 ---

 ## Database Catalog Conventions

-We have our conventions that we use when saving our data.
+Conventions that should be use when saving our data.

 ### Table conventions

-For our Tables, we have some rules and pratices that must be cared for.
-Our main goal is the fast readability.
+For Tables, there are some rules and pratices that must be cared for.
+The main goal is the fast readability.

 - The formats names for our tables, columns, keys, etc., is in `snake_case`, and in lower case.

-- Columns Names we avoid abreviations, just keep your function, if a column is for a description, just called `"description"`.
+- Avoid abreviations in column names, just keep your function name, if a column is for a description, just called `"description"`.

 - Every table should have its own row identifier.